hashicorp/consul/website/source/docs/install/bootstrapping.html.md

 Before a Consul cluster can begin to service requests, a server node must be elected leader.
 Bootstrapping is the process of joining these initial server nodes into a cluster.
+Read the [architecture documentation](/docs/internals/architecture.html) to learn more about the internals of Consul.

 It is recommended to have three or five total servers per datacenter.
 A single server deployment is _highly_ discouraged as data loss is inevitable in a failure scenario.
 Please refer to the